 We are judged by others based on their beliefs systems, which is not necessarily based on reality!

 The real point I want to get across is that we should not be too concerned with what other people think about us!
-They may have been brought up in a learning environment which is more restrictive or more negative than how we were brought up.
+They may have been brought up in a learning environment that is more restrictive or more negative than how we were brought up.

 Should we value their opinions?
 This depends on a number of factors like: